-ftp sunsite.unc.edu

-login: anonymous

-password: your@login

-cd pub/docs/books/gutenberg

-cd etext90 through etext99

-dir [to see files]

-get or mget [to get files. . .set bin for zip files]
+ftp mrcnext.cso.uiuc.edu login: anonymous password: your@login cd etext/etext90 through /etext95 or cd etext/articles [get suggest gut for more information] dir [to see files] get or mget [to get files. . .set bin for zip files] GET INDEX?00.GUT for a list of books and GET NEW GUT for general information and MGET GUT for newsletters.

-GET GUTINDEX.?? [to get a year's listing of books, e.g., GUTINDEX.99]

-GET GUTINDEX.ALL [to get a listing of ALL books]

-\\Information prepared by the Project Gutenberg legal advisor\\
+Information prepared by the Project Gutenberg legal advisor (Three Pages)

-(Three Pages)

-\\\START\\THE SMALL PRINT!\\FOR PUBLIC DOMAIN ETEXTS\\START\\\ Why is this "Small Print!" statement here?
+STARTTHE SMALL PRINT!FOR PUBLIC DOMAIN ETEXTSSTART Why is this "Small Print!" statement here?
 You know: lawyers.
 They tell us you might sue us if there is something wrong with your copy of this etext, even if you got it for free from someone other than us, and even if what's wrong is not our fault.
 So, among other things, this "Small Print!" statement disclaims most of our liability to you.
 It also tells you how you can distribute copies of this etext if you want to.